Sewerage (Scotland) Act 1968: Implementation

 Part 2 gave traders a legal right to discharge trade effluent into the public sewers, where such effluent was produced within their premises.
 Such discharges had to be notified to the local authority, to specify the nature, composition and temperature of the discharge, the maximum volume per day that would be discharged, and the maximum hourly rate at which it would enter the sewers.
 Section 29 listed a number of conditions on what could be discharged, as well as on whether it needed to be pre-treated, and the local authority could make charges to cover the costs of treating such discharges.

 Many of the provisions of part 3 were quite mundane, but section 40 allowed local authorities to conduct research into the problems of sewerage and sewage treatment, or to make contributions towards such research.
 They could publish information about such problems, arrange seminars or lectures about them, hold exhibitions which included pictures, models or films, and could finance the production of pictures, models or films, either directly or in collaboration with others.

 Subsequently, to the passing of the act, the nature of "reasonable cost" has been defined more precisely, and from 1 April 2006, the Provision of Water and Sewerage Services (Reasonable Costs) (Scotland) Regulations 2006 came into force.
 These limited the maximum cost to a domestic customer for connecting to the sewerage network to £1,500.
 The original act gave local authorities, and Scottish Water who have subsequently taken over the roles of the local authorities in the provision of sewerage services, the power to specify the location and mode of connection where a customer may connect to the public sewers, in order to prevent the disruption of the existing network.
 This is quite different to the law in England and Wales, where the High Court ruled that the Water Industry Act 1991 did not contain a similar condition, when judging a dispute between Barratt Homes and Welsh Water, and that the connection could thus be made in a way that would result in the sewers being overloaded.

+Repealed enactments

+Section 60(2) of the act repealed 7 enactments, listed in schedule 2 to the act.